 Web feature layers

 ArcGIS for AutoCAD provides access to ArcGIS feature data shared through ArcGIS web services that can be edited, modified, or updated within Autodesk AutoCAD using standard AutoCAD commands.
 These web feature layers can be synchronized with the editable web services, if you have editing permissions.
 When web feature layers are added to the drawing, they maintain a connection to the source ArcGIS web service.
-Web feature layers support subtypes, attachments, and domain and range fields.
+Web feature layers support subtypes, attachments, and fields with range and domain constraints.
 ArcGIS web feature layers in ArcGIS for AutoCAD support a range of geometric capabilities that may include 3D geometry and curves.

 To limit the number of features that will be added to the drawing, set the project area from the main ribbon.
-If you fail to set the project area, or if the area you set will result in the addition of more than 15,000 features, you are warned that the feature count exceeds the recommended maximum and you are presented with the option to cancel or continue adding the features for that layer.
-Another way to further limit the number of features is to specify a definition query in the Add Data by URL user interface to limit features by values, or ranges of feature attribute values.
+If you do not set the project area, or if the area you set will result in the addition of more than 15,000 features, you are warned that the feature count exceeds the recommended maximum and you are presented with the option to cancel or continue adding the features for that layer.
+Another way to further limit the number of features is to specify a definition query in the Add Data by URL dialog box to limit features by values, or ranges of feature attribute values.
 Web features can be published with definition queries that will be honored by ArcGIS for AutoCAD.
-You can override these existing definition queries published on web feature layer items by specifying your own.
+You can override these existing definition queries published on web feature layer items by specifying your own query expression to limit features by values, or ranges of feature attribute values.

 Note:

 A web feature layer's properties and its attribute schema are defined by the source web feature services.
 Although infrequent, the author of web services can change their properties and schema.
-If you believe that the properties of a web feature layer's source have changed, it is best to remove the web feature layer from your drawing and re-add the web feature layer to update the drawing with the schema from the feature layer's source.
+If you believe that the properties of a web feature layer's source have changed, it is recommended that you remove the web feature layer from your drawing and re-add the web feature layer to update the drawing with the schema from the feature layer's source.
+There are a number of web feature layer properties that you can set and save to configure the symbology and behavior of a web feature layer within the drawing.
+Use the Web Feature Layer Properties dialog box to view and manipulate the properties of a web feature layer.

 Branch versions